wangc86/blog/content/csu0032/_index.md

 4. Series Solutions of Linear Equations

-5. Matrices and Vector Calculus
+5. Matrices and Vector Calculus (Complementary to what is covered by Calculus II and Linear Algebra)

 6. Fourier Series and Fourier Transform